PIMFA Consumer Duty & AI Roundtable: The New Operating Model for Good Outcomes 2026

 As AI moves into advice, support, monitoring, assurance and board evidence, senior leaders need more than pilot updates, policies and dashboards.
 They need to understand where AI is improving outcomes, where it is creating new risks, and whether the firm can evidence appropriate oversight, challenge and accountability.

-Board members and Consumer Duty Champions will explore what a board-ready view of AI and Consumer Duty should look like: the evidence that matters, the questions boards should ask, and how firms can avoid turning AI governance into another layer of process without insight.
+Senior practitioners, Consumer Duty leads and a non-executive director will explore what a board-ready view of AI and Consumer Duty should look like: the evidence that matters, the questions boards should ask, and how firms can avoid turning AI governance into another layer of process without insight

 Speakers